New Extension faculty are driven to discover

 Chanda is developing new molecular tools to detect and diagnose pathogens in the Red River Valley, where 600,000 acres of sugarbeets are grown.
 He is based at the Northwest Research and Outreach Center in Crookston.

-Funding support from the Sugarbeet Research & Education Board of Minnesota and North Dakota.
+Funding support from the Sugarbeet Research and Education Board of Minnesota and North Dakota.

 Giving dairy producers the technology to succeed